 Number of accessory dwelling units per parcel.
 No more than one accessory dwelling unit shall be allowed on a lot containing a single-family dwelling, unless explicitly specified otherwise in this Land Use Code.

 Amenities.
-An accessory dwelling unit shall contain sufficient amenities to be definable by Chapter 101-2 as a.
+An accessory dwelling unit shall contain sufficient amenities to be definable as a dwelling unit.

 Parking.
 Parking shall be as provided in Chapter 108-8 for an accessory dwelling unit, and shall be on a hard-surfaced area prepared to accommodate vehicle parking.

 Occupancy.
-Either the accessory dwelling unit or the single-family dwelling unit shall be owner-occupied.
+Either the accessory dwelling unit or the primary dwelling shall be owner-occupied.
 While away, the owner shall not offer the owner- occupied dwelling unit for rent.
 The non-owner-occupied unit is limited to no more than one family.
-For the purposes of this subsection (d), "owner-occupied dwelling unit" means a unit that is occupied by the owner for a minimum of seven months of the calendar year, except that temporary leave for religious, military, or other legitimate purposes qualifies as owner occupancy.

 Relevant authority approvals.
 The accessory dwelling unit shall comply with local regulations and ordinances for a single-family dwelling.
 Approval is required from the Fire Authority, Addressing Official or similar, Culinary Water Authority, Sanitary Sewer Authority, and Building Official.